BradyFU/Video-MME/README.md

 ---

 ## 🔥 News
-* **`2024.06.01`** 🌟 We are very proud to launch VideoMME, the first-ever comprehensive evaluation benchmark of MLLMs in Video Analysis!
+* **`2024.06.03`** 🌟 We are very proud to launch Video-MME, the first-ever comprehensive evaluation benchmark of MLLMs in Video Analysis!